South African rand steady, focus on U.S. stimulus talks

 The currency, which rallied to its best in a month on Thursday, looked set for weekly gains of more than 1.5%.

-Hopes for a new U.S. coronavirus relief package ahead of the Nov.
-3 presidential election remain up in the air, but optimism that they will soon be concluded has kept high yielding currencies bid with investors scouring the global market for returns.
+Hopes for a new U.S. novel coronavirus relief package ahead of the Nov.
+3 presidential election remain up in the air, but optimism that the stimulus discussions will soon be concluded has kept high yielding currencies bid with investors scouring the global market for returns.

-Local focus is on the medium term budget speech due on Wednesday, when the extent of the country's fiscal problems should become clearer.
+Local focus is on the medium term budget speech due on Wednesday, when the extent of South Africa's fiscal problems should become clearer.

-A Reuters poll showed that South Africa's consolidated fiscal deficit was set to widen further than projected in June's emergency COVID-19 budget as a third-quarter rebound in economic growth will not boost tax receipts enough.
+A Reuters poll showed that the country's consolidated fiscal deficit was set to widen further than projected in June's emergency COVID-19 budget as a third-quarter rebound in economic growth will not boost tax receipts enough.